 Search the keywords you’re using and how they’re ranking to get started.

 Then, search your competitors’ keywords.
 Chances are you’ll find some overlap, but you’ll likely also find your same keywords driving traffic for different products.

 Take the initiative and consider branching into those different products to capitalize on proven traffic driving potential.

-KeywordKeg once again, helps you take keywords and turn them into product ideas.
+KeywordKeg once again, helps you take Amazon product keywords and turn them into product ideas.
 Enter a seed topic (seeing a pattern yet?) and watch the long-tail keywords start appearing.

 The idea being that hyper-specific words have the least competition and the most relation to specific products.

-The research tool takes a slightly different approach than the others on our list.
+The Amazon keyword research tool takes a slightly different approach than the others on our list.
 ScientificSeller brags about being the slowest keyword tool on the market.

 The chances of another competitor finding that specific long-tail keyword are small, and the traffic from utilizing the phrase will drive sales.

+The next Amazon keyword research tool we have is SellerPrime.
 Unlike many of the tools on our list, SellerPrime functions on the assumption that you’re already selling products that are somewhat keyword optimized.